renaissance-publishing/renaissance/content/chapters/40-quick-reference.md

 - When rounding, always round down.
 - Everything stacks unless it specifically says it doesn’t.

+## Checks

+- Basics
+  - Roll D%; succeed if less-than-or-equal-to the *target number*, fail otherwise.
+  - Margin-of-Success (MoS): number on die, if successful.
+  - Margin-of-Failure (MoF): number - *target*, if failed.
+- Special results
+  - Exceptional Success (or Failure) if MoS (or MoF) is 30 or more.
+  - Critical Success (or Failure) if roll is a *double* (like 22 or 33).

 ## Common Checks

 | Check | Target Number (TN) |